 We publish new real estate reports on a regular basis, to keep our readers informed.
 On this page, you’ll always find the latest housing market forecasts and reports for major metro areas across the U.S.

-Atlanta, Georgia: Forecasts from economists and analysts suggest that home prices in Atlanta could rise more slowly in 2018 than they did in 2017.
+Atlanta, Georgia: Forecasts from analysts suggest that home prices in the Atlanta area could rise more slowly in 2019 than they did in 2018.
 But don’t let that fool you.
-This is still a competitive market, and it could remain that way for some time.
+This is still an active market with constrained supply and steady demand from buyers.

 Charlotte, North Carolina: Due to increased demand and limited inventory, Charlotte experienced above-average home price gains during 2017.
 But economists expect this market to cool down a bit in 2018, in terms of year-over-year price growth.